sylvainhalle/Bullwinkle/README.md

    example of a visitor (class `GraphvizVisitor`), which produces a DOT file from the contents of the parse tree.

-Command-line usage
+Command-line usage                                                   {#cli}
 ------------------

 The project comes with `BullwinkleParser.jar`, a file that can be used either as a library inside a Java program (as described above), or as a stand-alone command-line application.
 In that case, the application reads the grammar definition from a file, a string to parse either from the standard input or from another file, and writes to the standard output the resulting parse tree.
 This tree can then be read by another application.

+Command-line usage is as follows:

+    java -jar BullwinkleParser.jar [options] grammar [file]

+where `grammar` is the path to a file describing the grammar to use, and `file` is an optional filename containing the string to be parsed.
+If no file is given, the string will be read from the standard input.

+Options are:

+`-f x`, `--format x`
+:  Output with format x.
+Supported values are `xml`, `txt` and `dot`.
+See below for a description of these formats.
+`-v x`
+:  Set verbosity to level x (0 = no messages are printed).

 At the moment, three output formats are supported.

 ### XML

 In the XML format, non-terminal symbols are converted into tags, and terminal tokens are surrounded by the `<token>` element.
 In the above example, the expression `3 + 4` becomes the following XML structure:

     <parsetree>
       <exp>